kubernetes/website/content/en/docs/reference/node/kubelet-checkpoint-api.md

 is still important to remember if the checkpoint archive is transferred to another system all memory pages will be readable by the owner of the checkpoint archive.

-## Security Risks and `Mitigation` Strategies
+## Security risks and mitigation strategies

 1. **Exposure of sensitive data**: When a container is checkpointed, all memory pages, including private data and encryption keys, are saved to the local disk.
-If the checkpoint archive is accessed by unauthorized users, it can lead to data exposure and potential security breaches. `The mitigation` strategies include:
+If the checkpoint archive is accessed by unauthorized users, it can lead to data exposure and potential security breaches.You can mitigate this through:

    - Restricting access: Ensure that the checkpoint archive is accessible only by authorized users.
 Set appropriate file permissions and access controls